 NOTE: the use of stranded copper Ethernet cabling is only appropriate where the distance is less than 75-feet in length.
 For indoor cables, use fire rated jackets such as riser or plenum.
 Outdoor rated Ethernet cables are not fire rated and therefore are not meant to be used inside a structure.

 Ethernet patch cables, also called Ethernet patch cords, are short lengths of Cat5e, Cat6, or Cat6A used to connect PDs to networks.
 For home use, described in the scenario above, that might be your gaming console and your router.

 In businesses, IT administrators also use patch cables to connect two or more “backbone” devices such as switch to switch, or patch panel to switch.
 Patch cables not only send data signals, but also carry PoE or Power over Ethernet to power a remote device such as a stand alone WiFi Access Point.

 The backbone network equipment such as switches may stay the same over the life of the network, but the end point work area devices they connect can and do change, as will the Ethernet patch cable.
-Ethernet patch cables usually connect PDs within the same room and often connect equipment in racks over short distances.
+Ethernet patch cords usually connect PDs within the same room and often connect equipment in racks over short distances.

 How an Ethernet patch cable differs from a structured cable